Application Gateway integration

 There are three variations of App Service that require slightly different configuration of the integration with Azure Application Gateway.
 The variations include regular App Service - also known as multi-tenant, Internal Load Balancer (ILB) App Service Environment (ASE) and External ASE.
-This article will walk through how to configure it with App Service (multi-tenant) and discuss considerations about ILB, and External ASE.
+This article will walk through how to configure it with App Service (multi-tenant) using service endpoint to secure traffic.
+The article will also discuss considerations around using private endpoint and integrating with ILB, and External ASE.
+Finally the article has considerations on scm/kudu site.

 Integration with App Service (multi-tenant)